 What Commercial Flood Insurance Covers

-Commercial flood insurance includes two types of coverage: one for the physical location where you operate your business (building coverage) and another for the contents within it (personal property coverage).
+Commercial flood insurance includes two types of coverage options: one for the physical location where you operate your business (building coverage) and another for the contents within it (personal property or contents coverage).
 The NFIP’s General Property Form offers commercial policyholders up to $500,000 in building property coverage and up to $500,000 in personal property coverage.

 Building coverage typically includes: